 M: Have you experienced racism within the Church?
 If so, what would you like people to know about this problem?

 TL: Yes, but it has been mild.
 Some of it has been people saying that I talk like a white person (apparently black people cannot be refined and educated).
 People close to me have said that there has never been any racism in the Church, and that had me floored.
-Others have said that mixing of blood (by this they mean interracial marriage) is not a good thing.
-And I have seen looks from other people as my wife and I have come to church.
+Others have said that the mixing of blood (by this they mean interracial marriage) is not a good thing.
+And I have seen looks from other people like my wife and I have come to church.
 But I haven’t had what I would deem vile or cruel racism in the Church.
 By and large, I have been treated very well and I am happy to be a member.
 Flawed and all, Latter-day Saints are generally good people and I am glad to be numbered with them.
 I would hasten to add that I also have a high degree of tolerance for this type of thing, and most of my friends and half of my family are white, so my perspective may be very different from other black members.
 So, don’t take my word on this as the full story as what is to be a black Latter-day Saint.

 M: You seem to have a very balanced attitude about this, even though it can’t be an easy subject.
 Why is that?

 TL: People have other reasons to dislike me such as my commitment to scientism, my strong endorsement of evolution by natural selection, and my view that there is no more meaning or purpose in life than what you put into it.
-But, as one of my heroes, James Madison would say, the opinion of the public is one the things you should care about least.
+But, as one of my heroes, James Madison would say, the opinion of the public is one of the things you should care about least.
 Lots of wisdom in that small Virginian.
-I look forward to meeting him in the postmortal life.
+I look forward to meeting him in postmortal life.
 I just see our time as limited, and I don’t waste time worrying about what I can’t control.
 I focus on what I can and my life and blood pressure remain healthy and my mind stays sharp.
 Good enough for me.